adobebc/web-apps-sdk/README.md

 Sample applications

-To get you started faster, we?ve created some sample applications that you can take and install on any of your Business Catalyst sites.
-You can get the source code from our Git repository: https://github.com/adobebc/web-apps-sdk
+To get you started faster, we've created some sample applications that you can take and install on any of your Business Catalyst sites.
+You can get the source code from our Git repository: https://github.com/adobebc/web-apps-sdk/samples

 ## Contributing to Web Apps SDK for Adobe Business Catalyst